Chapter Quick Links

 Q: How often is “Smokies Life" magazine published?

-A: “Smokies Life Magazine,” GSMA’s award-winning magazine covering a wide variety of topics related to the national park, is published twice a year: spring and fall.
+A: TWICE.
+“Smokies Life Magazine,” GSMA’s award-winning magazine covering a wide variety of topics related to the national park, is published in the spring and fall.
 GSMA members receive a free subscription to the magazine; others are invited to look for current and back issues at our visitor center locations and online HERE.

 Q: Why are “Smokies Life" magazines not dated?